 Liver transplant recipients should be started on tacrolimus, followed by mycophenolate combined with steroids.
 This regimen improved survival in patients with liver transplants.

-Patients undergoing a heart transplantation should be prescribed prednisone after the operation, which should be discontinued once the endomyocardial biopsy is completely normalized.
+Patients undergoing heart transplantation should be prescribed prednisone after the operation, which should be discontinued once the endomyocardial biopsy is completely normalized.
 Tacrolimus should be given after that time-point.
 It can be combined with mycophenolate.

 In all the above cases, anti-Interleukin-2-receptor antibodies should be used for induction therapy before the transplantation.
 This has, however, not changed much statistics in terms of rejection rates or even short-term survival rates.

 Patients undergoing bone marrow transplantation are at the highest risk of developing graft-versus-host-disease.
-It is important to prevent this process from happening in the first place because management of severe graft-versus-host-disease is usually futile.
+It is important to prevent this process from happening in the first place because the management of severe graft-versus-host-disease is usually futile.